Get the FREE one-click dictionary software for Windows

 "a crack shot";

-Derived forms: cracks, cracked, cracking
+Derived forms: cracking, cracks, cracked

-Type of: alter, attempt, blemish, break, break down, break in, break up, breakage, breaking, chance, change, cocain, cocaine, come apart, comment, decompose, defect, depression, effort, endeavor [US], endeavour [Brit, Cdn], experience, fall apart, gap, get, go, have, hit, impression, imprint, input, mar, modify, narrate, noise, opening, opportunity, pass, recite, recount, remark, retail[2], separate, sound, split up, suffer, sustain, tell, try
+Type of: alter, attempt, blemish, break, break down, break in, break up, breakage, breaking, chance, change, cocaine, come apart, comment, decompose, defect, depression, effort, endeavor [US], endeavour [Brit, Cdn], experience, fall apart, gap, get, go, have, hit, impression, imprint, input, mar, modify, narrate, noise, opening, opportunity, pass, recite, recount, remark, retail[2], separate, sound, split up, suffer, sustain, tell, try